Collections#

 completed_assignment

-# change value of specified key
+# update value of specified key

 completed_assignment['A5678'] = True